 - 1. In the same operation, write a logical one to WDCE and WDE.
 Even though the WDE always is set, the WDE must be written to one to start the timed sequence. - Within the next four clock cycles, in the same operation, write the WDP bits as desired, but with the WDCE bit cleared.
 The value written to the WDE bit is irrelevant.

 Interrupts

-This section describes the specifics of the interrupt handling as performed in ATmega162.
-For a general explanation of the AVR interrupt handling, refer to "Reset and Interrupt Handling" on page 12.
-Table 24 shows the interrupt table when the compatibility fuse (M161C) is unprogrammed, while Table 25 shows the interrupt table when M161C Fuse is programmed.
-All assembly code examples in this sections are using the interrupt table when the M161C Fuse is unprogrammed.
+This section describes the specifics of the interrupt handling as performed in ATmega8515.
+For a general explanation of the AVR interrupt handling, refer to "Reset and Interrupt Handling" on page 11.

-Interrupt Vectors in ATmega162
+Interrupt Vectors in ATmega8515